-Phospholipids are natural, integral parts of cells—they are structural components of cell surface membranes and the membranes within the cells.
-Some refer to them as the “molecule of life” for without them we would also suffer critical cellular dysfunction and with that enormous health consequences.
+Phospholipids are natural, integral parts of cells.
+They are structural components of cell surface membranes and the membranes within the cells.

 In the wild Atlantic Salmon its omega-3s are delivered in a mix of phospholipids and triglycerides.
 The same is also true for krill oil.

 In krill oil, for example, the majority of the EPA and DHA omega-3s are bound to phospholipids.
 In contrast, other marine oil omega-3s have EPA and DHA bound to triglycerides, the form of fats the body uses for energy—a form that is also stored as body fat for future energy needs.

 Phospholipids Versus Triglycerides

 The physical characteristics of triglycerides differ from phospholipids and this affects how they are tolerated by the body.
 One clear difference is that triglycerides don’t disperse and have a tendency to float on top of stomach fluids, which can result in the fishy burps often associated with fish oil supplements.

 On the other hand, phospholipid omega-3s do disperse in water and are easily blended in the stomach fluids, which is why there is no fishy aftertaste when you take krill oil supplements.

 The example above shows this difference quite nicely.
 Krill oil is hydrophilic (water loving) so it blends quite nicely in water.
 Fish oil on the other hand separates out and floats on the top.
 In this way it is easy to see why consumers might have trouble digesting omega-3s in triglyceride form only.